How to Make Pinch-Pleated Drapery From Rod Pocket Curtains

 Why Would I Want Old-Fashioned Pinch Pleated Drapery?
 I'm About to Tell You

 I know, you are probably thinking, "Why does she want pinch-pleated drapery instead of the stylish grommet or rod-pocket drapery?"
 Because with the newer styles of drapery, you must grab hold of the fabric to open and close them.
 Over time, the natural oils in your hands will soil the fabric.
 The living room curtains in our previous home were silk.
-They now have a spot from where I closed them too soon after putting lotion on my hands.
-Now I want the draw rods so I can open and close them with just the pull of a cord, never having to touch the fabric.
+Soon they had a spot from where I closed them too soon after putting lotion on my hands.
+For our new home, I wanted the draw rods so I can open and close them with just the pull of a cord, never needing to touch the fabric.

 It's not the pleats I want as much as it is the draw cord for opening and closing the drapery, but my experience is that the draw (traverse) rods seem to work better with pleated drapery.
 These pleats will be covered with a topper/valance that I will make from a coordinating fabric shown below.

 After searching everywhere for just the right pinch-pleated drapery for our new bedroom I gave up and made my own -- well, sort of.
 It was far easier than I thought it would be.
-So easy that I want to share how to make pinch-pleated drapery from rod-pocket curtains with you.
+So easy that I want to share with you how to make pinch-pleated drapery from rod-pocket curtains.

 Aqua-on-Ivory Toile Fabric